github/docs/content/get-started/quickstart/be-social.md

 ## Watching a repository

-You can subscribe to watch a repository to receive notifications for new pull requests and issues.
+You can subscribe to a repository to watch it and receive notifications for activity in it.
 When the owner updates the repository, you will see the changes in your personal dashboard.
 For more information, see "[Viewing your subscriptions](/github/managing-subscriptions-and-notifications-on-github/viewing-your-subscriptions)."

 Click **Watch** at the top of a repository to watch it.